audacity/audacity/README.txt

  * Addendum:
-   * The previous Audacity 2.0.6 version fixed an issue that tracks
-     containing 2^31 samples or greater of audio (just over 13.5 hours at 44100 Hz) did not re-open correctly.
+   * The previous Audacity 2.0.6 version fixed an issue that projects did not reopen correctly if they contained tracks having 2^31 samples or greater of audio (just over 13.5 hours at 44100 Hz).

 -------------------------------------------------------------------------------